magma-labs/magma-chat/README.md

 * Requires Docker

+Use the `docker-compose.yml.example` file as a guide for your own configuration.

 * Long-term memory for bots requires Marqo, an open-source, multi-modal vector search engine that you can download and run locally using Docker.
 More information at https://www.marqo.ai/

 configure environment variables